Oksana Baiul: Religious views

 Baiul was raised as a Russian Orthodox Christian.
 As a child, she heard rumors that her maternal grandmother was Jewish.
 In 2003, years after her father left the family, she phoned her old rink in Dnipro to ask for assistance in locating him.
 Assuming it was a prank, they hung up twice.
 Eventually Baiul convinced them of her identity.
 The rink manager helped her reunite with her father Sergey Baiul in September 2003, when she was 25 years old.

 He confirmed that her Romanian maternal grandmother was Jewish.
 According to Orthodox Judaism, her mother and Baiul would also be classified as halakhically Jewish.
 Baiul decided to identify as Jewish because of the custom of matrilineality in Judaism.
-In 2005, she said, "Being Jewish, that feels good.
+In 2005 she said, "Being Jewish, that feels good.
 It feels natural, like a second skin".

 Education and training

 As a child, Baiul was interested in ballet, but was told she did not have the right body type.
 Her grandmother took her to skating lessons, saying it was ballet on skates.
 Her grandfather was also supportive of her skating, which she began at age three in Dnipro.
 He believed that she could be a future prima ballerina and that skating was a fine training ground for dance.
 Baiul pursued ballet, but ultimately chose ice skating.
 As she trained, her mother paid for her training expenses, including lessons, costumes, and equipment.
 By the age of five, she was studying with Stanislav Koritek, a prominent Ukrainian coach.

 She was coached by Koritek until he was offered a coaching job in Toronto, Ontario, in March 1992.
-He accepted due to lack of support for the sport in Ukraine as it struggled economically after the collapse of the Soviet Union.
-In August 1992, his father, Alfred Koritek, vice-president of the Ukrainian skating federation, called coach Galina Zmievskaya on Baiul's behalf.
+He accepted due to lack of support for the sport in Ukraine, which was struggling economically after the collapse of the Soviet Union.
+In August 1992 his father, Alfred Koritek, vice-president of the Ukrainian skating federation, called coach Halyna Zmievska on Baiul's behalf.
 She took her on as a student, arranging for the girl to move to her home in Odesa.
-Zmievskaya welcomed her into her circle of elite skaters, and provided her shelter in her family's cramped three-room apartment in the city.
-Under Zmievskaya's training, Baiul made rapid progress.
+Zmievska welcomed her into her circle of elite skaters and provided her shelter in her family's cramped three-room apartment in the city.
+Under Zmievska's training, Baiul made rapid progress.
 Her other coach in Odesa was Valentyn Nikolayev.
 She represented FSC "Ukraine" (Odesa, Dnipro).